Mendip Hills Walks

-Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.
+Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the Mendip Hills Walk Map>>

-|Blagdon Lake||1 miles (1.5 km)||Along the northern end of this large lake you'll find a lovely footpath running along the lake shore and through the lakeside woodland.
+|Along the northern end of this large lake you'll find a lovely footpath running along the lake shore and through the lakeside woodland.
 On open days you can also visit the Discovery Wood where you can see roe deer, badgers, foxes and otters.
 There are nesting boxes for owls, tits and kestrels too.
 On the nature trail there are wildflower meadows with Green winged orchid, knapweeds, white ox-eye daisies and pink devils bit.

-There' also the Blagdon Pumping Station and Visitor Centre with science and environment exhibits, a picnic area and views of the impressive dam.
+There's also the Blagdon Pumping Station and Visitor Centre with science and environment exhibits, a picnic area and views of the impressive dam.

-If you would like to continue your walking in the area then you could head to the nearby Chew Valley Lake for more waterside trails.
-The Two Rivers Way walking route runs just past the lake so you could also pick this up.
+If you would like to continue your walking in the area then you could head to the nearby Chew Valley Lake where there is a lovely circular nature trail to try.
+You could follow the waymarked Two Rivers Way east to visit the lake and the attractive village of Chew Magna.
+View Full Details>>

-|Bleadon Hill||2 miles (3.5 km)||Enjoy great views to the Somerset Levels and coast on this climb to Bleadon Hill.
+|Enjoy great views to the Somerset Levels and coast on this climb to Bleadon Hill.
 As well as the views there's lots of flora and fauna to enjoy.
 Look out for plants including wild thyme, common spotted orchid, pyramidal orchid and bee orchid.
 You may also see Buzzards flying overhead.

 The hill is located just to the south east of Weston-Super-Mare.
 There is roadside parking on the Roman Road running across the hill.
 From here you can follow country lanes to Upper Canada before picking up footpaths to take you across the woodland on Hutton Hill.
 You then follow the West Mendip Way along the Roman Road to take you back to the car park.
 The walk can be extended by heading south towards the village of Loxton.
 You can follow the West Mendip Way past Loxton Hill and Loxton Wood to the village.
 Here you will find the Parish Church of St Andrew which dates from the 11th century.